Dataddo Xero connector enables simple API data extraction without writing a single line of code.

 - Click on the option "Data Warehouse" If you want your data to be sent to warehouse storage, like MySQL, Big Query, or PostgreSQL.

-- If you are already experienced with the snapshotting setup, you can go ahead and process without selecting the two options.
+- If you are already experienced with the snapshotting configuration, you can go ahead and proceed without selecting one of the two templates.

-Now you are all set and ready.
-Click on See Preview to review all the selections made by you before saving the Data Source using the buttons in the top right corner - either Save and Exit or Save & Create Flow.
+Click on See Preview to review all the selections you've made before saving the Data Source using the button in the top right corner.
+Here you can select either Save and Exit or Save & Create Flow.

 Creating a Xero Data Flow

-Data flows allow you to orchestrate the integration of your data from various online services (in our case Xero) to your desired destinations including BI tools such as Tableau or Google Data Studio, as well as big data storages such as Google Big Query or AWS Redshift, file storages or SQL-based data warehouses.
+Data flows allow you to orchestrate the integration of your data from various online services (in this case Xero) to your desired destinations including BI tools such as Tableau or Google Data Studio, as well as big data storages such as Google Big Query or AWS Redshift, file storages or SQL-based data warehouses.
 Within a single data flow, you can include data from multiple data connections.
-This is particularly handy for organizations that handle multiple social network accounts those that need to merge data from different services together for a consolidated output.
+This is particularly useful for organizations that handle multiple social media accounts and need to merge data from different services together for a consolidated output.